maawoo/TDC_thesis/source/01_introduction.md

 Currently, no tool exists that single-handedly gathers EO data for a region of interest, processes it to an ARD product, and prepares it to be used as an EODC.
 Therefore, a second objective was the creation of a software tool that uses existing open source software to cover all of these aspects.
 An additional motivation in regard to the creation was the usability for others and the facilitation of reproducibility.

 In summary, the objectives of this thesis are:
 - Developing a software tool that facilitates all necessary steps for the creation of EODCs, including the generation of ARD products from EO datasets.
 - Implementing this tool on a local HPC system to create the Thuringian Data Cube (TDC).
 - Assessing functionality and possible improvements, both in regard to the tool and the TDC implementation.
-- Demonstrating potential and usability of the TDC with a usecase (e.g., a simplified analysis).
+- Demonstrating usage and potential of the TDC with a use case (e.g., a simplified analysis).

 The structure is as follows: +@sec:background provides an overview of current literature in regard to the main topics that are covered throughout this thesis. *@sec:technical-development describes the development of the software project and all utilized components.
-The implementation in the form of an EODC for the Free state of Thuringia and demonstrations of its functionality are covered in +@sec:thuringian-data-cube.
-Finally, the results are discussed in +@sec:discussion.
-Both in regard to the developed software tool, as well as the implementation of the Thuringian Data Cube.
+The implementation in the form of an EODC for the Free state of Thuringia and demonstrations of its functionality and usage are covered in +@sec:thuringian-data-cube.
+Finally, the results are discussed in +@sec:discussion, both in regard to the developed software tool and the implementation of the Thuringian Data Cube.